Innovailable/calling-signaling/README.md

       }
     }

-To not get announcements on that namespace anymore:
+To not get announcements on that namespace anymore.

     // request
     {